Holiday Happiness For All

 DVS are often overwhelmed with even more new residents, especially at this time

-Co-President Claudette Roehrig was first introduced to the needs and programs of
+Past Co-President Claudette Roehrig was first introduced to the needs and programs of DVS

-DVS five years ago when Board Member Kathy Borgers explained DVS’ mission.
-Claudette
+when past Board Member Kathy Borgers explained DVS' mission.
+Claudette was so touched,

-her family made sure the gifts were delivered to the shelters.
-This program was
+made sure the gifts were delivered to the shelters.
+This program was received most generously

-year.
-The Roehrig family and the many enthusiastic participants have provided amazing
+by the participants.
+The Roehrig family and many enthusiastic participants have provided amazing

 Another ongoing program was started by former Board Member Sally Hamilton who for